sisoe24/Python-Easy-Print/README.md

 - `pythonEasyPrint.customStatement`: `string`

-  A custom statement to be used with the Command `Python EasyPrint: custom`.
-This setting allows for a completely new statement to be generated.
-In addition to the placeholders mentioned in _Add Custom Message_, the following two placeholders will be available:
+  A custom statement you can use with the `Python EasyPrint: custom` command.
+In addition to the placeholders mentioned in _Add Custom Message_, the following two placeholders are be available:

   - `{text}`: The selected/hover text.
   - `{symbol}`: The Unicode character.